Rate of fire: Sustained or rapid rate

-Rapid or sustained rate of fire may be considered a weapons absolute maximum firing rate.
+Rapid or sustained rate of fire may be considered a weapon's absolute maximum firing rate.
 The term sustained refers to firing a fully-automatic weapon continuously, while rapid is limited to semi-automatic or manually operated firearms.
-Rapid and sustained fire is usually reserved for close-range defenses against ambushes or human wave attacks.
+Rapid and sustained fire are usually reserved for close-range defense against ambushes or human wave attacks.
 Such scenarios trade control, ammunition, and even aiming for sheer volume of fire.
 These fire rates push weapons and soldiers to their physical limits and cannot be sustained for long periods.

 Technical limitations

 The major limitation in higher rates of fire arises due to the problem of heat.
 Even a manually operated rifle generates heat as rounds are fired.
 A machine gun builds up heat so rapidly that steps must be taken to prevent overheating.
 Solutions include making barrels heavier so that they heat up more slowly, making barrels rapidly replaceable by the crews, or using water jackets around the barrel to cool the weapon.
 A modern machine gun team will carry at least one spare barrel for their weapon, which can be swapped out within a few seconds by a trained crew.
-Problems with overheating can range from ammunition firing unintentionally (cook-off), or, what is much worse in combat, failure to fire or explosion of the weapon.
+Problems with overheating can range from ammunition firing unintentionally (cook-off), or, what is much worse in combat, failure to fire, or even explosion of the weapon.